Change detection in complex dynamical systems using intrinsic phase and amplitude synchronization: Overview and properties of ITD

-Here, $ \nu\delta_k^*$ is representative of a sharp change point at $k^*$.
-Note that with $\nu=0 $, Eq.~(\ref{eq:6}) reduces to $ x_k $.
-For simplification, each halfwave in $l_k$ is represented by the index $k$ itself, since the successive points in $l_k$ are alternating maxima and minima unless otherwise stated.
-We now determine the probability, $ P_e(\nu) $ of retaining the extremum at $k^*$ as a function of $ \nu>0 $ and show that as $ \nu $ increases, there is a dramatic increase in the value of $ P_e(\nu) $.
-First, we present the following result which is necessary to calculate $ P_e(\nu) $: \begin{proposition} Let $ r^{j+1}_k $ be the extrema in the rotation component, $R^{j+1}(t)$ at any decomposition level $j+1$ of $l_k$.
-Then the distribution function of $r^{j+1}_{k}$, is given by the convolution of three independent random variables, $K_1, K_2$ and $\Gamma$ such that,
+In the following, we show that as $ \nu $ increases, there is a dramatic increase in the value of $ P_e(\nu) $.
+For this, we first determine the distribution function of $r_k^{j+1}$. \begin{proposition} \normalfont Let $ r^{j+1}_k $ be the extremum in the rotation component $R^{j+1}(k)$.
+The distribution function of the magnitude of $r^{j+1}_{k}$ is given by the convolution of three independent random variables $K_1, K_2$, and $\Gamma$ such that: